 In addition to examining the physical properties of the soil and taking corrective measures on poorly drained soils, a soil test will determine which nutrients need to be applied and whether you need to adjust the pH.
 A soil sample is best taken several weeks before planting so you will know how to treat the soil at planting time.
 However, if new soil is brought onto the site at planting time or if soil is moved around during the final grading, it is best to wait until all the soil is in place before sampling.
 You can adjust pH or surface-apply fertilizer at the recommended rate later, after plants are established.
 Soil testing is available at a nominal fee through county Extension offices.
 For further information on soil testing, refer to the fact sheet HGIC 1652, Soil Testing.

 The majority of ornamental plants prefer a soil pH from 5.8 to 6.5.
 Above or below this pH range, nutrient deficiencies often result.
-To raise the pH level of an acid soil, dolomitic lime is usually added, while the pH level of alkaline soils can be lowered with amendments like sulfur or aluminum sulfate.
+To raise the pH level of an acid soil, dolomitic lime is usually added, while the pH level of alkaline soils can be lowered with amendments such as sulfur.
 Adjusting soil pH without the benefit of a soil test can result in nutrition problems that are difficult to counteract and correct.
 Follow soil test results.

 On the other hand, when a planting hole alone is amended, the structure of the soil in the hole can differ significantly from that of the surrounding native soil, if an excessive amount or the wrong type is added.
 This can encourage the roots to stay within the confines of the hole and discourages them from entering the surrounding native soil, especially if a perfectly round planting hole is dug.